 Share Class Type 1 All-in-Fee Maximum Sales Charge Redemption Charge / CDSC 2 Minimum Initial Investment Minimum Holding S 0.25% p.a.
 3% None USD 25,000,000 or equivalent USD 25,000,000 or equivalent I 0.45% p.a.
 3% None USD 5,000,000 or equivalent USD 5,000,000 or equivalent R 1.15% p.a.
 3% None USD 1,000 or equivalent 1 Share RE 1.45% p.a.
 2% None None None Q 0.15% p.a.
-3 None None None None
+3 None None None None XM 0.10% p.a.
+4 None None None None

 - 1. The comprehensive list of offered share classes with details relating to distribution policy, hedging policy (if any) and currencies is available by referring to im.natixis.com.
 For more details regarding the currency hedging methodology, please refer to the section entitled "Multi-Currency Hedging Specifications" below. - 2.
-CDSC means Contingent Deferred Sales Charge as further detailed under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus. - 3.
+CDSC means Contingent Deferred Sales Charge as further detailed under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus. - No investment management fee is charged on this share class.
+However, this share class will pay other expenses such as administrative fees and depositary fees. - 4.
 No investment management fee is charged on this share class.
-However, this share class will pay other expenses such as administrative fees and depositary fees.
+However, this share class is subject to a specific charging structure and prior approval from the Management Company is required for subscription in this share class.
+Further details regarding the charging structure of this share class are available under section "Subscription, Transfer, Conversion and Redemption of Shares" of this Prospectus.